Pre-opening of the 72nd Venice Film Festival on Tuesday 1 September

 for the Orson Welles centennial, two “Venetian” masterpieces come back to life

-Dedicated entirely to the immortal genius of Orson Welles, for the centennial of his birth, and to two of his “Venetian” masterpieces inspired by Shakespeare and remarkably found and restored – The Merchant of Venice (1969, a film that was thought to have been lost) and Othello (1951), the Pre-Opening night event of the 72nd Venice International Film Festival (2-12 September 2015), Tuesday September 1st, will take place in the Sala Darsena (Palazzo del Cinema) on the Lido di Venezia. (photo © Oja Kodar / Cinemazero / Filmmuseum München)
+Dedicated entirely to the immortal genius of Orson Welles, for the centennial of his birth, and to two of his “Venetian” masterpieces inspired by Shakespeare and remarkably found and restored – The Merchant of Venice (1969, a film that was thought to have been lost) and Otello (1951), the Pre-Opening event of the 72nd Venice International Film Festival will take place on Tuesday September 1st in the Sala Darsena (Palazzo del Cinema) at Lido di Venezia. (photo © Oja Kodar / Cinemazero / Filmmuseum München)